ledes/rails-api-authentication/README.md

 # README

-Authentication rails app for api only projects where the front end is done in a separated front end app or mobile app.
+Custom uthentication rails app for api only projects where the front end is done in a separated front end app or mobile app.

 IN PROGRESS